DataFire/Integrations/integrations/generated/amazonaws_storagegateway/README.md

 ### NumTapesToCreate
 * NumTapesToCreate `integer`

+### ObjectACL
+* ObjectACL `string` (values: private, public-read, public-read-write, authenticated-read, bucket-owner-read, bucket-owner-full-control, aws-exec-read): Sets the access control list permission for objects in the S3 bucket that a file gateway puts objects into.
+The default value is "private".

 ### Path
 * Path `string`: The file share path used by the NFS client to identify the mount point.